beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

 #### Inline logo position

-When there are an odd number of menu items, should the logo appear to the right or the left of the middle item?
+When there is an odd number of menu items, should the logo appear to the right or the left of the middle item?
 In the screenshot, the setting is **Right**.

 ### Nav vertical left, Nav vertical right

-Header and menu items appear in a vertical bar along the left or right side of the page in the header background color, with fixed layout (doesn't scroll with the content to the right).
+Header and menu items appear in a vertical bar along the left or right side of the page in the header background color, with a fixed layout (doesn't scroll with the content to the right).
 You can customize settings for the width and padding of the left or right bar.

 ![](/img/customizer-settings-the-header-tab-ceb06eb7.jpg)